 THIS was my reality for 8 LONG years.
 There were few days where I didn't wish for my life to end.
 All I knew was pain, numbness, and suffering.
 It was my own personal Hell.

-2015 update - I now am completely symptom free.
-My family eats a mostly Paleo diet with some organic grains now that my gut has healed.
-I've stepped up our essential oil use again, and found personal care products and cosmetics without toxins in them.... which means I no longer have to DIY everything!
-My husband and I are both feeling much better and I'm able to go for long walks and function as expected.
-I have struggled with regaining fitness, but recovery is a slow process.
-I can walk long distances and I do some yoga, but running and weight lifting are still a bit too ambitious for me at the moment.
+2015 update - I am completely symptom-free.
+My family eats a mostly Paleo diet with some organic ancient grains now that my gut has healed.
+I've stepped up our essential oil use even more, and found personal care products and cosmetics without toxins in them.... which means I no longer have to DIY everything!
+My husband and I are both feeling much healthier, energetic, and better rested... and I'm able to go for long walks (2+miles) and function as expected.
+I have struggled with regaining fitness, but recovery is a slow process and I can't expect myself to dive back into a rigorous weight lifting and running program like I enjoyed when I first joined the Navy.

 2017 Update - We still can't believe how incredible I'm doing.
-I really do feel as though I have a second lease on life, and am working from home to help other people endure their own personal success stories.
+I really do feel as though I have a second chance at life, and am working from home to help other people endure their own personal success stories.
 My 3 year old is built like a tank... no one would ever know I had all the issues I did right before having him.
-We are even expecting our second child soon!
+We are even expecting our second child!

 Most people who hear my story are amazed and can hardly believe how much health strife I've endured.
-I'm thankful to have gone through it, though, because it gave me a perspective seen by few and pushed me to help others overcome.
+As miserable as it was to go through, I'm thankful to have experienced it because it gave me a perspective seen by few and motivates me to help other people like you overcome your own hardships.
 That's my mission now: to help motivated individuals overcome their struggles.
 To help people pull themselves out of their own personal Hell.

-Words cannot express how thankful I am to have closed that chapter.
-I cannot adequately describe the pain and horror of what I endured to anyone who hasn't experienced it first hand.
-All I can do is pay it forward and be there for anyone I meet (and any of you who choose to take me up on the offer) to help coach and cheerlead through recovery.
+Words cannot express how thankful I am to have closed that chapter and open a new one filled with encouragement and love.
+I cannot adequately describe the physical and emotional pain and horror of what I endured to anyone who hasn't experienced it first hand.
+All I can do is pay it forward and be there for anyone I meet (and you if you choose to take me up on the offer) to help coach and cheerlead through recovery.
 Because it is possible.

 - You can live without horrendous pain.